alantech/iasql/rfcs/001 - EC2 schema.md

 After considering alternatives like splitting everything into more modules or having different `instance` tables around based on what service creates them, the proposal is to keep the schema growing in this same module.
 The relationships, though, will be added where they belong and rely on the instance metadata for the optional fields that are unnecessary for the CRUD of the `instance` table.

-We will review the needed features, see their implications in the model and get a final version of the ECS schema.
+We will review the needed features, see their implications in the model and get a final version of the EC2 schema.

 - Creating an instance using the UI/API lets you add some advanced configuration that usually is not used but is there.
 The screenshot below shows part of the extra configuration.
 At least the following columns will need to be added to the `instance` table: instance auto-recovery, shutdown behaviour, stop - hibernate behaviour, termination protection, stop protection, detailed cloudWatch monitoring, elastic GPU, credit specification, tenancy, RAM disk ID, kernel ID or Metadata accessible.